rsesouth/rsesouth.github.io/content/workshop.md

 It is scheduled for Tuesday, May 16th 2023 and is free to attend for members and guests of RSE South.

 If you have a contribution for the workshop, there is still space in our schedule!
+Please email <a href="mailto:m.b.broadbridge@reading.ac.uk">Maria Broadbridge</a> with any contribution suggestions.

 <br/>

 ## Registration is <a href="https://forms.gle/ZGxKNnDyMX2LucLN6">NOW OPEN</a>  {.tbh4}

-Register early as spaces are limited!
+Please register early as spaces are limited!
+Further workshop details will be emailed to all participants after registration.

 <br/>

 ## Preliminary Workshop Schedule {.tbh4}
 <ul style="list-style-type: none">
 <li> 9:30 - 10:00 	Registration opens, Tea & Coffee & Refreshments </li>
-<li>10:00 - 10:15 	Welcome - Maria Broadbridge, University of Reading
-                Adrian Bell, University of Reading</li>
+<li>10:00 - 10:15 	Welcome - Maria Broadbridge and Adrian Bell, University of Reading</li>
 <li>SESSION 1: Chair: Maria Broadbridge, University of Reading</li>
 <li>10:15 - 10:30 	Who are the members of RSE South? - Volunteers from each group</li>
 <li>10:30 - 11:00 	Keynote: Chris Edsall, University of Cambridge: Environmental Sustainability - What can RSEs do?</li>